 To calculate what the standard rate is likely to be once your promotion expires:

 Find the discount or credit amount on your bill.

 Add the discount or credit amount to the subtotal for that product/service.

-Note: Depending on the taxation rules for that product/service, the increase in the subtotal may cause the amount of the taxes to increase.
+Generally, your bill amount will increase by the amount of the discount.
+Note: Depending on the taxation rules for that product/service, the increase in the subtotal may also cause the amount of the taxes to increase.